uoftgasa/uoftgasa.github.io/markdown/index.md

 	-  Veda - Healthy Indian Takeout *some students dispute the validity of calling this Indian food*

 #### UTGSU Building
+Next to Koffler House.
 - Contains:
 	- [UTGSU](#gsu-rep) offices
 	- [GSU pub](https://www.utgsu.ca/pubcafe/)
 	- [GSU Gym](https://www.utgsu.ca/gym/), a single room available by registration only.

 #### Gerstein Library
+A broad science library, with extensive stacks of reference texts and ample places to study.
+Books can be borrowed with your TCard

 #### Hart House